lortega/lortega.github.io/README.md

 ### People look for someone to blame
 **Nasty software engineers are always looking for someone to blame when something goes wrong**

-Remember that when something goes wrong it's important to look for someone to blame.
+This behavior refers to the tendency of certain individuals to immediately search for someone to hold responsible whenever a problem or mistake occurs in the software development process.

 ### People attack subjects without trying to study it first
 **Unengaged engineers speak their mind about subjects they have no idea without giving any warning**